kglazko/hack-the-planet-2015/README.md

-# la-hacks-2015
+# hack-the-planet-2015
-Hack for LA Hacks
+Hack for Hack the Planet